ostinelli/phpass/README.md

 ```

 ## Implementation details
 This is a port of the ruby implementation [phpass-ruby](https://github.com/uu59/phpass-ruby).
+See original PHPass at [Openwall](https://www.openwall.com/phpass/).

 ## Contributing